 Apple jelly or apricot preserves are my favorite options for a fruit tart glaze, although I've seen other sources call for red currant jelly.

-You won’t use the full amount called for in the recipe, but I find it’s easiest to heat up half a cup of the preserves or jelly just until warm and stirring until it is smooth.
-Then just dip a pastry brush into it and dab it on the fruit decorating your tart.
+You won't use the full amount called for in the recipe, but I find it's easiest to heat up half a cup of the preserves or jelly just until warm and stirring until it is smooth.
+Then just dip a pastry brush into the apricot glaze and dab it on the fruit decorating your tart.